Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 Since 1950s, various types of reactors have been built, deployed or designed.

+Depending on the reaction type, there are fission reactors utilizing the energy by splitting heavy atoms into lighter ones.
+There are also fusion reactors in which extremes light atoms are

 If we try to group them by purposes, there are commercial reactors for electricity production, research reactors conducting different researches, propulsion reactors offering driving force for like space ships and submarines.

 If we try to group them by the coolant medium, we will see light water, heavy water, gas, sodium, lead-bismuth, molten salt, etc.